Mugdha2604/Mugdha2604/README.md

 ---

 ## 🧠 Quote I Live By
-> “Code never lies, comments sometimes do.” — Ron Jeffries
+> “Little by little, one travels far.” — Ron Jeffries

 ---